-Within one year we will have:
+Within one year

-- Created a business case for our supported living plus model; - Submitted plans for our extra care housing scheme at Davenport Drive; - Concluded our user research to inform the next stages of our day opportunities and community transport review.
+- Create a business case for our supported living plus model; - Submit plans for our extra care housing scheme at Davenport Drive; - Conclude our user research to inform the next stages of our day opportunities and community transport review.

-Within three years we will have:
+Within three years

-- Completed our Davenport Drive extra care housing scheme; - Submitted plans for our Western School Site extra care housing scheme; - Successfully delivered our first supported living plus scheme; - Developed a strengthened model for community reablement and support which promotes greater personal independence for adults.
+- · Complete our Davenport Drive extra care housing scheme; - Submit plans for our Western School Site extra care housing scheme; - Successfully deliver our first supported living plus scheme; - Develop a strengthened model for community re-ablement and support which promotes greater personal independence for adults.

-Within five years we will have:
+Within five years

-• Completed our programme of extra care housing developments.
+· Completed our programme of extra care housing developments.